Zedsku/clothesvariant/README.md

-# Clothe Variant
+# Clothes Variant
-Simple fivem clothe variant switcher in lua
+Simple fivem clothes variant switcher in lua

 ## Disclaimer/Warranty
 CLIENTS AND USERS EXPRESSLY ACKNOWLEDGES AND AGREES THAT THE SOFTWARE IS PROVIDED "AS IS", WITH ALL FAULTS AND WITHOUT WARRANTY OF ANY KIND